kwerdna/BitKeys/README.md

-# BitKeys
+# Bitcoin Scripts

-Collection of scripts to help people learn about ecdsa keys and bitcoin addresses.
+Collection of scripts to help people learn about ecdsa keys and bitcoin addresses and signatures.